mahaswetabhattacharya24/multi_omics/README.md

-# multi_omics
+#Multi Omics

-This script tries to find an underlying manifold for scRNAseq data obtained through generative model - a deep autoencoder.
+This autoencoder script tries to find an underlying manifold for scRNAseq data obtained through generative model - a deep autoencoder.
 The script does the following:
   i.
 Loads scRNAseq data
   ii.
 Identifies the highly variable genes